Lab 8 min read

 Escape Characters

-*This will not be italicized* `This will not be code` # This will not be a heading
+*This won’t be italicized* `This won’t be code` # This won’t be a heading

 Front Matter

-At the beginning of the article, write front matter to set metadata:
+At the beginning of an article, write the front matter to set metadata.
+Forgetting this will make Astro throw an error:

 ---